Do Professionals Get Better Mortgage Rates?

 Income multiples

-Several lenders operate higher LTI tiers that are available without being named as a professional — they’re triggered by income and LTV gates.
+Several lenders operate higher LTI tiers that are triggered by income and LTV gates — not profession.
 Knowing which tier your profile unlocks is where the borrowing power sits.

 What changes